tapir-test/tapir-website/_docs/customization/Custom_Implementation.md

 # Example

-Tapir's Selenium integration captures a screenshot every time a test step fails.
+<i>tapir's</i> Selenium integration captures a screenshot every time a test
+step fails.
 The name of the screenshot has the following format:

     {TestClassName}.{StepName}-FailScreenshot